| Director of MetroRock Route Setting|

 Obe’s focus began to wander to other aspects of the climbing industry and he quickly realized his passion and talent for coaching and gained the opportunity to work with some of the best youth competitors in the country.
 Obe also has worked as a product designer for Mad Rock Climbing including his debut shoe design, the RedLine.

 Obe continues his journey as a professional in the climbing industry here at Metro Rock where he's in charge of the training and coaching programs, setting routes and sharing his expertise as a climber.

 Rachel's first time on the crag was two years ago at Crow Hill in central Massachusetts, on an unseasonably warm December day.
 She's been hooked ever since!
 She is a wearer of many hats; marketing guru, artist and painter, scuba diver, backpacking enthusiast, and beginner climber.
-As a native New Englander, she dreams of summiting all the 4,000 footers in the White Mountains of New Hampsire, and using her creative eye to create art and design insprised by the great outdoors.
+As a native New Englander, she dreams of summiting all the 4,000 footers in the White Mountains of New Hampshire, and using her creative eye to create art and design inspired by the great outdoors.
 Rachel takes point on marketing and social media for all of the MetroRock gyms, as well as for Dark Horse, Iron Maiden, and Urban Peaks.
 You may see her around the gym taking pictures of new routes, MetroRock regulars and other gym goings on - hit her up with ideas and stories about the MetroRock community.
-Email her at email@example.com
+Email her at firstname.lastname@example.org

 | Manager Boston |